SingularityF/PixivWallpaper/README.md

 Download the latest binary from ...

-Double click and run it to get the latest Pixiv high ranking illustration that fits your screen size to the same folder and set that as Windows wallpaper
+Double click and run it to download the latest Pixiv high ranking illustration that fits your screen size to the same folder and set that as your Windows wallpaper

 ## If you want to set up a server application that collects images from Pixiv daily rankings